yuriys-kentico/Kentico.Xperience.AspNetCore.XeroCode.Widgets/README.md

 1. Use the UI to create widgets.
 1. Open **Pages**.
 1. Navigate to a page with the page builder feature and add any of the created widgets.

+## Allowing Xero Widgets in Sections
+If you restrict what widgets are allowed in an editable area but you wish to allow the XeroCodeWidget identifiers through the `IWidgetStore`'s `Widgets` Dictionary, either through the  `Widgets.Keys` property or individually in the `Widgets[Key].Guid`.